effahamanoni/monty/README.md

 |rotr   | Rotates the bottom of the stack to the top of the stack.|
 |stack  | This is the default behavior.
 Sets the format of the data into a stack (LIFO).|
 |queue  | Sets the format of the data into a queue (FIFO).|

+THIS PROJECT WAS COMPLETED BY SOLOMON EFFAH(effahamanino) AND EMMANUEL ADDO(emmanueladdo)